-Business taxes can be tricky, especially for small business owners who are new to the game.
+Business taxes can be tricky, especially for small business owners.

-But filing your taxes doesn’t have to be a stressful affair.
+But filing your small business taxes for the first time doesn’t have to be a stressful affair.
 These days, there’s smart accounting software for small businesses that can help you keep track of your business records and receipts in real-time, monitoring your spend as you go.
 That way, you’re not buried under a pile of paperwork when tax season rolls around.

 Want to make the most out of tax season and protect your assets, all while lowering your stress levels?
 This beginner’s guide to small business taxes will help you get started.